- Guide to Breast Cancer

-Raloxifene is the second SERM to be approved by the FDA.
-It has been approved for use in preventing osteoporosis in postmenopausal women.
-Data suggest that raloxifene, like tamoxifen, can reduce the chance of developing breast cancer in high-risk women.
+Raloxifene (Evista) is the second SERM to be approved by the FDA.
+It has been approved for treating and preventing osteoporosis in postmenopausal women.
+Data suggest that raloxifene, like tamoxifen, can reduce the chance of developing breast cancer in high-risk postmenopausal women.
 Unlike tamoxifen, raloxifene does not stimulate cells of the uterus and is not believed to increase the risk of uterine cancer.

 Studies that examined the effects of both tamoxifen and raloxifene (including the STAR trial, which studied over 19,000 postmenopausal women at high risk for developing breast cancer) showed that both drugs lowered the incidence of breast cancer in a similar manner.
 While both tamoxifen and raloxifene increased a woman's risk of blood clots, the observed increase was smaller with raloxifene.
 Raloxifene was also associated with a lower risk of uterine cancer and hysterectomy for noncancerous reasons than tamoxifen.
 However, data suggest that raloxifene is as effective in preventing the development of early, noninvasive cancers as tamoxifen.

 Data are not available on the effects of raloxifene in premenopausal women, and it is a potential teratogen, meaning that it may cause harm to the developing fetus.
 Therefore, raloxifene is limited to use by postmenopausal women and not used in women of childbearing age.